rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 # AZ-500T00 All Learning Paths Errata

 Updated March 2024 <br>
 When starting each lab choose Yes when prompted to be visible in networks<br>
+# Remember anywhere the term Azure Active Directory (AAD) select Microsoft Entra ID  (Name change)

+# AZ-500T00 Learning Path 1 Labs Errata

+When starting each lab choose Yes when prompted to be visible in networks<br>

 # Learning Path 1 Manage Identity and Access - Total lab time ~150 Minutes (3.5 hour)